MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-scoped-configuration-transact-sql.md

 Statement-level execution statistics for natively compiled T-SQL modules are collected if either this option is ON, or if statistics collection is enabled through [sp_xtp_control_query_exec_stats](../../relational-databases/system-stored-procedures/sys-sp-xtp-control-query-exec-stats-transact-sql.md).

-For more details about performance monitoring of natively-compiled T-SQL modules see [Monitoring Performance of Natively Compiled Stored Procedures](../../relational-databases/in-memory-oltp/monitoring-performance-of-natively-compiled-stored-procedures.md).
+For more information about performance monitoring of natively compiled T-SQL modules see [Monitoring Performance of Natively Compiled Stored Procedures](../../relational-databases/in-memory-oltp/monitoring-performance-of-natively-compiled-stored-procedures.md).

 ELEVATE_ONLINE = { OFF | WHEN_SUPPORTED | FAIL_UNSUPPORTED }

 **Applies to**: [!INCLUDE[ssSDSFull](../../includes/sssdsfull-md.md)] (feature is in public preview)

 Allows you to select options to cause the engine to automatically elevate supported operations to online.
 The default is OFF, which means operations will not be elevated to online unless specified in the statement. [sys.database_scoped_configurations](../../relational-databases/system-catalog-views/sys-database-scoped-configurations-transact-sql.md) reflects the current value of ELEVATE_ONLINE.
-These options will only apply to operations that are generally supported for online.
+These options will only apply to operations that are supported for online.

 FAIL_UNSUPPORTED